GingerDeity/DedupeResearch/README.md

 3) Set up processes that will run in the LVL-2 environment(s)
 4) In LVL-2 VMs run `./zero_memory` (explained in VM section)
 5) In your LVL-1 VM, the KSM cycle is:
-   a. `bash ksminit.sh` will initialize KSM values (only need to do once per active tmux session)
+   a. `./ksminit.sh` will initialize KSM values (only need to do once per active tmux session)
-   b. `bash ksmstart.sh` to start running KSM
+   b. `./ksmstart.sh` to start running KSM
-   c. `bash ksmwatch.sh` to observe KSM values while the process runs
+   c. `./ksmwatch.sh` to observe KSM values while the process runs
-   d. `bash ksmend.sh` to stop running KSM when you're satisfied
+   d. `./ksmend.sh` to stop running KSM when you're satisfied

 ## VMs
 VMs are very important for distributing your work, and are very crucial for KSM experiments.
 There is a zip file containing a bare-bones version of the VM image file I used for my experiments,